Māori health research

 Our summer studentships are designed to introduce research to students studying health-related courses, and for those who would like to be involved in a Māori health research project over the summer vacation.
 Summer studentships are worth $7,500.

 2023 Māori Rangahau Hauora Training Grant

 This award is intended for Māori active in their community, and with no prior research training, to undertake practical research training on a large research project.
 The award is worth $12,000 for up to six months research training.

-These scholarships are available for Māori students undertaking the research component of their masters degrees.
-The total value of the scholarships is $20,000 for a term of one year full-time or a maximum of two years' part-time.
+These scholarships are available for Māori students undertaking the research component of their master's degrees.
+The total value of the scholarships is $20,000 stipend + tuition fees + $1,600 tikanga allowance for a term of one year full-time or a maximum of two years part-time.

-These scholarships provide three years of personal support valued at up to $30,000 per annum, plus course fees of up to $10,000 and a $5,000 tikanga allowance, for outstanding graduate students in any discipline whose proposed research programme for a PhD is relevant to health.
+The Scholarship provides three years of personal support of up to $30,000 per annum, plus course fees, up to $10,000 in total research working expenses and a $5,000 tikanga allowance for outstanding graduate students in any discipline whose proposed research programme is relevant to health.